Stucco vs. Plaster (Differences & Best Types)

 With proper preparation of a plaster wall, you can stucco over the plaster.
 The first step is to clean the plastered wall of dust, dirt, and grime.
 The raised surface of plaster collects dust and even oils that are carried in the air.
 It needs to be completely clean before applying a new surface.

-Once the plaster is clean and dry, itโs painted with a bonding agent.
+Once the plaster is clean and dry, it’s painted with a bonding agent.
 Be sure the plaster is absolutely dry before applying the bonding agent.
 Any trapped moisture will remain and possibly lead to cracks, chipping, and mold.

 What Is the Best Type of Stucco?

+The main categories of stucco include traditional or cement and newer synthetic types.
+Cement stucco is durable and stands up to harsh outdoor elements.
 When mixed and applied properly, traditional stucco lasts from 50 to almost 80 years.
 The process of application includes layers unless the newer one-coat stuccos are used.

-One-coat stuccos are an efficient system of applying a three-coat layer in one layer.
+One-coat stuccos are an efficient system of applying a three-coat layer in one coat.
 The process is easier to install and faster.
 One-coat types make a great base for premixed colored cement and elastomeric coatings, stretchy and thick, to allow customized finishes.

 Synthetic stuccos do not include cement or lime.
-Itโs made from acrylic resin and dries quickly and evenly.
+It’s made from acrylic resin and dries quickly and evenly.
 Synthetic types do not require a mesh base to adhere to; instead, a foam board attached to the original surface acts as the base for the application.

 The system of installation used with synthetic stuccos, exterior insulation, and finish system (EIFS) includes multiple layers, according to Stocorp.